Community Health Sciences Research

 David DuBois, PhD, associate dean for research and professor of community health sciences, is an expert on mentoring relationships and self-esteem development for school-age children and adolescents as well as the evaluation of programs for these age groups.
 He studies mentoring and self-esteem promotion interventions that are provided to youth in schools and other parts of the community.
 His research has shown that these types of programs can promote resilience and holistic positive development, particularly for youth from under-resourced families and communities.

-Arden Handler, PhD, interim director of the division of Community Health Sciences, focuses on the exploration of factors that increase inequities in adverse pregnancy outcomes and examination of the ways in which the health care delivery system, particularly prenatal care, perinatal care, postpartum care, and preconception/interconception/well-woman health care can ameliorate these inequities.
+Arden Handler, PhD, professor of community health sciences, focuses on the exploration of factors that increase inequities in adverse pregnancy outcomes and examination of the ways in which the health care delivery system, particularly prenatal care, perinatal care, postpartum care, and preconception, interconception and well-woman health care can ameliorate these inequities.

 Uchechi Mitchell, PhD, assistant professor of community health sciences, focuses on racial/ethnic disparities in the health and wellbeing of older adults.
 She uses data from large, national surveys to identify the pathways leading to disparities in psychosocial outcomes (e.g., hopelessness) and biomarkers of physiological functioning (e.g., allostatic load, inflammation).
 Her research highlights the role of stress, social support and coping in maintaining health and important health resources, like consumer technology.

-Yamilé Molina, PhD, assistant professor of community health sciences, highlights the strengths of and available opportunities for marginalized and resilient populations.
+Yamilé Molina, PhD, associate professor of community health sciences, highlights the strengths of and available opportunities for marginalized and resilient populations.
 They focus on women’s health in the context of disparities in breast cancer, HIV, and mental health.
-Their research details needs and experiences of LGBTQ+-identified people of color, with foci in stigma, coping, mental health, and health behaviors.
+Their research details needs and experiences of LGBTQ -identified people of color, with foci in stigma, coping, mental health, and health behaviors.
 Finally, they research financial and social network factors in the context of cancer disparities research, including observational and intervention studies.